History of the Decathlon Brand

 An Innovative Customer Experience

 Decathlon stores are unique and authentic.
-Indeed, it is quite possible to spend several hours there and to discover the infinite number of items that are available.
+Indeed, it is quite possible to spend several hours there and discover the infinite number of items that are available.
 Decathlon’s success is also due to an innovative customer experience with the possibility to use and test the equipment directly in the stores, you can have the impression of being in a huge playground.
 You can probably see a person riding past you on a bike.
 In 2016, the group was named number one among the French people’s favorite companies in the retail sector.

 Low-Cost Store Operations